Continuous limit of the moments system for the globally coupled phase oscillators

 The Kuramoto model, which describes synchronization phenomena, is a system of ordinary differential equations on $N$-torus defined as coupled harmonic oscillators.
 The order parameter is often used to measure the degree of synchronization.
-In this paper, a few properties of the continuous model for the Kuramoto model are investigated.
-In particular, the moments systems are introduced for both of the Kuramoto model and its continuous model.
-By using them, it is proved that the order parameter of the $N$-dimensional Kuramoto model converges to that of the continuous model as $N\to \infty$.
+In this paper, the moments systems are introduced for both of the Kuramoto model and its continuous model.
+It is shown that the moments systems for both systems take the same form.
+This fact allows one to prove that the order parameter of the $N$-dimensional Kuramoto model converges to that of the continuous model as $N\to \infty$.